 An example of how years of experience in front of a passing audience can give someone super powers of captivation on stage.

-Sheeran began his career by travelling around the UK sleeping on couches, playing open mics, and busking everywhere he could find an audience who would listen.
+Sheeran began his career by travelling around the UK sleeping on couches; playing open mics, and busking everywhere he could find an audience who would listen.
 Eventually Jamie Foxx would come across him and invite him to play one at one of his house parties.
-He’s now known for having the most streamed song of all time on Spotify with “Shape of You”.
+His song “Shape of You”, is now the most-streamed song of all time on Spotify.

 Jewel spent a time living out of her van while travelling across the US playing on the streets and doing small gigs in coffee shops.
 Her music and songwriting took her all around the country, and eventually the world as a chart topping singer songwriter.

 Tracy was such a natural in her early 20s that she scored a busking pass for the lucrative Harvard Square.
-A fellow student discovered her and happened to be the daughter of a record exec for a label called SBK.
-Her passion and persistence put her on track to being a celebrated songwriter in history.
+A fellow student discovered her.
+That student’s father was a record exec for a label called SBK.
+Due to her passion and persistence; she became a celebrated songwriter in history.

 Get Out There and Play

 If you’ve had the urge to get out there and play your music in front of thousands of total strangers, not only is busking great practice but as we can see from these examples it can be a possible doorway to a career with your music.